ncla/LoungeDestroyer/README.md

 Features:
 * Place bet pwoperly
-* Load your inventory pwoperly on match page
+* Automatically loads inventory on match page / trading pages
+* Automatically loads market prices for all the items in your backpack
 * Request your hard earned items to be returned, pwoperly ofcourse
 * Redirect from wait.html/maintainance/hatz to the page you intended to visit
-* Steam market prices for items
+* Steam market prices for items when you hover on an item
 * Auto-bump your trade offers
 * Market listing and market search links added to item pop-up
 * Checks if your profile and inventory is public when loading your backpack
-* Automatically loads market prices for all the items in your backpack
 * Button for re-fetching your inventory on match page (experimental)

 ![Screenshot of match page added buttons](http://puu.sh/ax7Wr/512a8e7c7a.png)